RafalVonau/esp32-webserver-cpp/README.md

 /* Empty string "" = execute for any path */
 e.use("", sessionMiddleware);

-/* Add middleware in .get .post ... methods (maximum 3 middlewares) */
+/* Add middleware in .get .post ... methods  */

 bool withAuth(ExRequest* req) { .... }